 3D imaging at Stanford Libraries

-The Stanford Libraries Digital Library Systems and Services department offers a full-service 3D imaging program as part of the Digital Production Group labs.
+The Digital Library Systems and Services department offers 3D imaging services as part of the Digital Production Group's operation.
 Aside from being an emerging technology in libraries, 3D is also increasingly used in teaching and learning, both as a methodology in certain fields and as a way to replicate and use rare or fragile objects in classroom settings.

 Our service includes 3D imaging of materials, either in our lab located in Green Library or in the classroom with our mobile set-up, and post-processing and delivery of files specified by the project’s stakeholder.
-We are working on our pipeline to accession 3D models into the Stanford Digital Repository and make them discoverable in SearchWorks.
+We can accession 3D models into the Stanford Digital Repository for preservation and make them discoverable in SearchWorks.
 Support for 3d model display in the online content viewer is in planning.

 Equipment and software used

 The 3D lab has a growing suite of 3D scanning tools.
 Currently we use the Go!SCAN Spark in production.
-We post-process models using the HP 3D Scan software, and then use RapidCompact to produce models at reduced resolutions for delivery.
+We post-process models using the Go!SCAN software, and then use Agisoft Metashape to produce models at reduced resolutions for delivery.
 Depending on stakeholder needs, we may use Meshmixer to clean up models for 3D printing.

 Interested in utilizing our 3D imaging services?
-Please contact us, and we will create a scope of work and provide a cost and time estimate.
+Please contact us, and we will explore your project with you.